The Zoo Fence

 “The Prism Effect”

-This material is from our book
+This material is from my book

 Take Off Your Shoes

 Consider the simple prism, an ordinary piece of multifaceted glass.
-As any school child knows, if we hold a prism up to a source of white light, and view the light through the glass, what was a single color will suddenly be seen quite differently: as a spectrum of separate, distinct colors.
+As any science kid knows, if we hold a prism up to a source of white light, and view the light through the glass, what was a single color will suddenly be seen quite differently: as a spectrum of separate, distinct colors.
 What was one (the single color white) now appears as many (purple, blue, green, yellow, orange, and red).
 Explaining this phenomenon in the classroom, we say that the prism has refracted or broken down the white light into its component parts.
 But, having said that, we must take care not to conclude that the parts exist independently of the whole.
 That is, the colors are not themselves separate, self-sustaining things which exist apart from the white light.
 They are not really parts at all.
 They are aspects of the whole and inseparable from it.
 The individual, apparently separate colors are just another way of seeing the one white light.
 Indeed, they are white light, seen differently.
 The spectrum purple-through-red is not a thing of itself, but simply white light viewed through a prism, and to demonstrate that point we have only to remove the prism, and the “other” colors disappear.
 They never really could exist at all without the white light, and they certainly were not separate entities, although in the glass they seemed to be.
 Again, the apparent separate and distinct reality of the spectrum is created by the prism (one color seen as many).
 Notice, too, that during our use of the prism, the white light is not itself actually changed, does not cease to exist as it was before or after our use of the prism, and in a very real sense, it is all that was ever really there.

 Once again without seeking to understand why it might occur, suppose that one aspect of Creation were to hold up before its “eyes” a similar prism, and then view itself and the rest through that piece of glass.
 Instantly, the One would be seen as many.
 The Whole, artificially broken into its apparent component parts, would suddenly look to the viewer as separate, varied, and distinct elements.
 Where there had been just white, there would now seem to be purple, blue, green, yellow, orange, and red.
 The One would not have become many, but it would appear as many (just as white light does not become the spectrum, it is seen as a spectrum).
 And, continuing with this illustrative device, suppose our viewer forgot for a moment that he was looking through a prism (perhaps in his fascination with the colors); he might eventually forget the exercise altogether, and come to believe that the colors are real in and of themselves, that they are all that there is, and that the image created by the prism is not just a refraction of something else but the universe itself.
 The universe would then be seen not as the single source of light that it is, the one stuff which is creation, as in “Let there be light”, but as the spectrum which it seems to be.
 What is one is now — appears now to be — many, and as the prism itself is forgotten, so is the source and nature of the spectrum, and we come to accept as self-sufficiently real and complete what is neither.
 (Those familiar with the chakra, or power-point, concept will recognize in this prism effect spectrum the colors corresponding to those points.
 There may be more to that similarity than coincidence!)